How to Deal with Allergies Caused by Your Dog

-You may want a dog, but are concerned about your allergies or those of a family member.
-Or you may have a dog and know that your allergy is a problem.
-The good news is that dogs and people with allergies can live together.
+You may want a dog but are concerned about any allergies you or someone in your family may have.
+Perhaps you already have a dog and have found your allergy is a problem.
+The good news is that people with allergies and dogs can live together!

-What causes allergies from dogs?
-Allergies are caused by a reaction to certain proteins found primarily in oil secretions from a dog's skin and in a dog’s saliva.
-It is not hair itself that causes allergies.
-When your dog sheds hair or its skin flakes, proteins are carried into the environment where they may cause an allergic reaction.
+Allergies to dogs are caused by a reaction to certain proteins found in oils secreted from a dog's skin and in their saliva - it is not hair itself that causes allergies.
+When your dog sheds hair, or its skin flakes off, these proteins are carried into the immediate environment where they may cause an allergic reaction.

-Some people report developing immunity to their dog.
-Others grow out of the allergy, but don't depend on it if you're getting a new dog.
-It is possible that an allergic reaction worsens with greater exposure.
+Some people report developing an immunity to their dog i.e. they ' grow out' of the allergy.
+While this is certainly true for some, don't depend on it if you're getting a new dog.
+It is possible that an allergic reaction will get worse with more exposure.

-Are there hypoallergenic dogs?
-Contrary to what you may have heard, "hypoallergenic" dogs do not exist.
-It is suggested that the hair of some breeds (such as the poodle and bichon frise) helps prevent more allergens getting into the environment, but many report just as strong a re,action to these dogs.
+Contrary to what you may have heard, there are no truly "hypoallergenic" dogs.
+It has been suggested that the hair of some breeds - such as poodles - helps prevent allergens getting into the environment, but many people report just as strong a reaction to these dogs.
 A small dog may provoke less allergic reaction than a larger one simply because he has less skin and hair to shed.